 In the reviewed trials the most frequently reported adverse reactions in the botulinum toxin group were neck pain, headache, migraine, eyelid drooping, muscular stiffness and muscular weakness.
 Neck pain was the only adverse effect that occurred at a rate of 5% or more in the botulinum toxin groups compared with the placebo groups.
 Other recognised adverse effects are itching, injection site pain and other muscular effects such as aching, tightness or spasms.

 The manufacturer’s summary of product characteristics states that “in general, adverse reactions occur within the first few days following injection and, while generally transient, may have a duration of several months or, in rare cases, longer”.

-Botox for Migraine Treatment price is £250
+Migraine Treatment price is £250

 Dr CAROLE McALISTER

 Private GP and Aesthetics Doctor